usefulthink/node-eyefi/README.md

 Inspired by prior work of Sebastian Hoitz and Thomas Schaaf – their project (http://goo.gl/HOxO2) gave me some insights and was some kind of starting-point for me.

-Thanks to all the people who dissected the eye-fi cards and the protocols.
+Also, thanks to all the people who dissected the eye-fi cards and the protocols.